LAST UPDATED: November 5, 2025

 When you first arrive in Lisbon, it is always a good idea to take a city tour or sightseeing tour to get your bearings.
 You will find a number of different Lisbon city tour options here.

 Lisbon is steeped in history alongside modern additions.
-The unique azulejo blue and white tiles are a distinctive feature found on buildings – and are also a must-have souvenir.
-The tiles were brought by the Moors who inhabited the Iberian peninsula in the 13th century and are prevalent throughout the region.
+The unique azulejo blue and white tiles are a distinctive feature found on buildings, and are also a must-have souvenir.
+The tiles were brought by the Moors who inhabited the Iberian Peninsula in the 13th century and are prevalent throughout the region.

-• Belem Tower is a UNESCO World Heritage Site built in the 16th Century at the gateway to Lisbon’s port where Portugal’s famous explorers departed from.
+- Belem Tower is a UNESCO World Heritage Site built in the 16th Century at the gateway to Lisbon’s port, where Portugal’s famous explorers departed from.
 It is considered to be an important symbol of the Age of Discovery.

-• Jeronimos Monastery is another UNESCO World Heritage Site and contains the tomb of Vasco da Gama, the renowned Portuguese explorer.
+- Jeronimos Monastery is another UNESCO World Heritage Site and contains the tomb of Vasco da Gama, the renowned Portuguese explorer.
 The unique church and exquisite cloisters are not to be missed.

 One of Lisbon’s most emblematic squares is Praça do Comércio.
-As a symbol of the city, it provides access to various attractions that mustn’t be missed: Pátio da Galé; Cais das Colunas; and the innovative Lisbon Story Centre.
+As a symbol of the city, it provides access to various attractions that mustn’t be missed: Pátio da Galé, Cais das Colunas, and the innovative Lisbon Story Centre. - The Calouste Gulbenkian Museum is home to one of the finest private art collections, including the works of Rembrandt, Rubens, Monet and Lalique.

-• The Sao Roque Church was the earliest Jesuit church in the Portuguese world and one of the earliest anywhere.
+- The Sao Roque Church was the earliest Jesuit church in the Portuguese world and one of the earliest anywhere.
 The chapel, commissioned in 1740, is said to be the most expensive in Europe.

-• The Royal Treasure Museum is a new museum at the Ajuda National Palace featuring the Crown Jewels and other treasures.
+- The Royal Treasure Museum is a new museum at the Ajuda National Palace featuring the Crown Jewels and other treasures.

 Golf